 Discover the Arctic wonders of the glaciers, wilderness & wildlife of Svalbard from the water.

-Join tall ship Noorderlicht high in the Arctic circle on the island of Svalbard for a bucket list sailing holiday to remember!
-From iced topped mountains, glistening glaciers to polar bears and whale watching, Svalbard certainly is a destination for the adventure traveller.
+Join tall ship Noorderlicht high in the Arctic circle on the island of Svalbard for a bucket list adventure holiday to remember!
+From iced topped mountains, glistening glaciers to polar bears and whale watching, a sailing holiday in Svalbard certainly is a destination for the adventure traveller.

 Below is a rough day-to-day guide of what to expect based on previous voyages but please bear in mind that all itineraries are subject to the weather.
 As you board, the Captain will have a better idea with updated forecasts of what you can expect from your adventure sailing holiday in Svalbard.